House of Strauss - Strauss Hall

 Interior designer Denis Košutić is responsible for giving the House of Strauss that finishing touch.
 The internationally acclaimed Atelier Brückner is the highlight of the museum, featuring truly eye-catching projects such as the Grand Museum of Egypt (Gizeh) or the Museum of the Future (Dubai).
 Furthermore, Atelier Brückner also carried out renovation work on the Austrian Parliament in Vienna.

 Nowadays, the recently renovated, imposing 350 m² hall with its impressive ceiling frescoes and crystal chandeliers hark back to glamorous balls and concerts.
+It is the last original concert hall of the Strauss dynasty still in existence worldwide.
 It also appears in a completely new light: Thanks to state-of-the-art technology, a LED wall means Johann Strauss can present his music virtually on a grand stage.
+This is accompanied by a film summarizing the history of the Strauss dynasty.

 Strauss Experts

-Leading experts worldwide, such as the Vienna Institute for Strauss Research, are now based at the House of Strauss – headed, appropriately, by a scion of the Strauss dynasty: Eduard Strauss is the great-grandnephew of Johann Strauss (junior).
+Leading experts worldwide, such as the Vienna Institute for Strauss Research, are now based at the House of Strauss – headed, appropriately, by a scion of the Strauss dynasty: Eduard Strauss (in the picture) is the great-grandnephew of Johann Strauss II (and father of the aforementioned Thomas Strauss, who recorded the audio guide).
 A lawyer by trade, he is committed to ensuring that his family's history and music receives the careful kitsch-free treatment it deserves.

 Fancy a Strauss walk through Vienna?
 The city is full of traces of the music star.